antimof/UxPlay/README.md

 **-vs _videosink_** chooses the GStreamer videosink, instead of the default value "autovideosink" which chooses it for you.
-Some videosink choices are:  ximagesink, xvimagesink, vaapisink (for intel graphics), gtksink, glimagesink, waylandsink, osximagesink (for macOS),  kmssink (for systems without X11, like Raspberry Pi OS lite) or fpsdisplaysink (which shows the streaming framerate in fps).
+Some videosink choices are:  ximagesink, xvimagesink, vaapisink (for intel graphics), gtksink, glimagesink, waylandsink, osxvideosink (for macOS),  kmssink (for systems without X11, like Raspberry Pi OS lite) or fpsdisplaysink (which shows the streaming framerate in fps).
 Using quotes "..." allows some parameters to be included with the videosink name.